St. John the Baptist Parish, Louisiana: History

 In January 1811, the German Coast Uprising started in this parish.
 It was the largest slave insurrection in US history, but it was short-lived.
 The slaves killed two whites, but suffered 96 deaths among their forces at the hands of the militia and in executions after quick trials afterward.
 They attacked five plantations and burned three houses to the ground.
-Charles Deslondes, a mulatto or mixed-race slave brought from Saint-Domingue before the success of its revolution, was one of the leaders of the insurrection.
+A major leader was Charles Deslondes, a mulatto (mixed-race) slave brought by a planter from Saint-Domingue in the late 18th century.
 He and his followers were influenced by the ideals and promises of the French and Haitian revolutions.
-Slavery was ended on Saint-Domingue after the French Revolution, but reimposed before the slaves gained independence.
+France ended slavery on Saint-Domingue after its own Revolution, but tried to reimpose it.
+Slaves and free people of color rebelled, gaining independence after huge losses among French regular forces sent by Napoleon to retake the island.

 Deslondes gathered more than 200 slaves from plantations along the way, marching downriver into St. Charles Parish toward New Orleans before meeting much resistance.
 Unable to get the arms they had planned on, the slaves were defeated by the well-armed informal and territorial militias.
-During these confrontations and executions after brief trials, Deslondes and ninety-five slaves were killed.
-Decades before the American Civil War and emancipation, their actions expressed African Americans' deep desire for freedom.
+During these confrontations and even more by summary executions after brief trials, Deslondes and ninety-five slaves were killed.
+Decades before the American Civil War and emancipation, the actions of these people expressed African Americans' deep desire for freedom.

 As the number of white families in the settlement increased, they wanted education for their children.
 Before the Civil War, typically planters would hire tutors, often college graduates from the North, who would live with the family for an extended period of time, typically two years.
 The tutor would teach all of the planter's children, and sometimes the family would arrange for other neighborhood children to join the classes as well.
+There was no public education.

 In 1869, following the Civil War, families wanting French instruction founded private schools to continue their culture.
-The Reconstruction legislature established the first public schools in the state during this period, but it took time for the state to arrange adequate funding for public education.
+The Anglo-Americans had imposed English as the official language.
+The Reconstruction legislature, with both African American and white representatives, established the first public schools in the state during this period.
+It took time for the state to arrange adequate funding for public education.
+In the segregated system, education for Black children was less well funded and lagged behind that for whites.
 The first high schools at Edgard and Reserve were not built until 1909.
 Students traveled to the schools by horse-drawn buses or by train.